 African sideneck turtles can live up to 50 years in captivity.

-On average, pet turtles live between 10 and 80 years, depending on the species.
-The lifespan of a turtle mostly depends on the quality of care they receive from their owners.
-If you provide your turtle with a clean and appropriate habitat, regular vet check-ups, and proper nutrition, your turtle will likely live a long and happy life as your beloved pet.
+Pet turtles typically live between 10 and 80 years, depending on the species.
+Their lifespan is mainly determined by the quality of care they receive, including a clean habitat, regular vet check-ups, and proper nutrition.
+Providing these essentials can ensure a long and happy life for your turtle.